el-dude/bathroom_usability_monitoring/README.md

 # Instructions
 Follow the instructions to setup either your Particle Photon or Redbear Duo and then upload your code to the device.

+The Diagram overview of how the device will work.
 <DIAGRAM GOES HERE>